Updated: Tuesday 14th September 2021

-Given our geographical distribution, with team members located in numerous UK locations, and our existing arrangements that all team members have an adequate work environment at home, we are well placed to respond if/when the UK escalates from the current phase.
-A significant proportion of our existing interactions are conducted remotely, greatly reducing the risk of team member to team member infection.
+Given our geographical distribution, with team members located in numerous UK locations, and our existing arrangements that all team members have an adequate work environment at home, we are well placed to continue with a predominately remote supply of services and move to appropriate hybrid working as required.
+A significant proportion of our normal business interactions are conducted remotely, greatly reducing the risk of team member to team member infection.

 Our current risk assessment classifications are: